HarperDB/documentation/docs/deployments/harper-cli.md

 ### Copy a database with compaction

-To copy a HarperDB database with compaction (to eliminate free-space and fragmentation), use
+To copy a Harper database with compaction (to eliminate free-space and fragmentation), use

 ```bash
 harperdb copy-db <source-database> <target-database-path>